TIMELINE-European ministerial meetings in 2011

 Dec.
 5 - Sarkozy and Merkel meet in France.

-to 1.0 percent from 1.25 percent, as well as the introduction of
+and is expected to cut interest rates to 1.0 percent from 1.25

 Dec.
-8/9 - Summit of EU heads of state and government in
+8/9 - Crisis summit of EU heads of state and government